Preparation and Submission

 Departmental Honors in Studio Art require the submission of a thesis.
 Include the same materials listed in the Order of Pages below.
 The goals, results, artist’s statement for the project, and a list of the works created should be included.
 Images of the works must be submitted.

 a.
-Certification by Registrar – When the work is completed, an acceptable print and digital copies of your thesis are submitted, the Registrar will sign and emboss the Certification page with College Seal.
+Certification by Registrar (click this link for the language and format) – When the work is completed, and acceptable print and digital copies of your thesis have been submitted, the Registrar will sign and emboss the Certification page with Wheaton College Seal.

 b.
-Title Page – Only 75 characters, including the author’s last name, will appear on the spine of the bound thesis.
-If you wish to determine the spine title, contact the Serials Librarian at extension 3715.
+Title Page (click this link for the language and format) – Although many theses have long or multi-part titles, only 75 characters, including the author’s last name, will appear on the spine of the bound thesis.
+Therefore, your title may be condensed for binding purposes.
+If you wish to determine the spine title, contact the Serials/EResources Librarian (extension 3715).

 d.
 Table of Contents